Search

 Figure 1: 4K RR (IOPS)

-So, what’s the magic behind S2D’s performance boost?
+So, what’s the magic behind S2D’s performance?
 It’s all about local reading.
 In a cluster shared volume (CSV) setup, S2D leverages the SMB 3.0 protocol to allow multiple hosts to access and perform I/O operations on a shared volume (if you want to explore this topic in more detail, please read here or check this article).
 If a VM is running on the node that owns the volume, it can read data directly from the local disk, bypassing the network stack.
 This local read path minimizes latency and maximizes performance, leading to impressive IOPS numbers.

 Figure 2: 4K RR (Latency)